Understanding Cyber Insurance: What’s Covered and What Isn’t

 Why Cyber Insurance Matters More Than Ever

-Hackers aren’t just going after large enterprises anymore.
-In fact, small businesses are frequently their target of choice.
+Hackers increasingly target small businesses as well as large enterprises.
 According to IBM’s 2023 Data Breach Report, 43% of cyber incidents affect small to medium businesses.
-The resulting costs—averaging $2.98 million per breach—can be catastrophic to a company’s stability and growth.
+The average breach cost of $2.98 million can jeopardize a company’s stability and growth.

-Customers are also placing greater trust in businesses to protect their private data, and governments are becoming more stringent about enforcing privacy laws.
-A strong cyber insurance policy won’t just help cover costs from an attack—it can also help you stay compliant with laws such as GDPR, CCPA, and HIPAA.
-It’s more than protection—it’s peace of mind.
+Customers increasingly expect businesses to safeguard their private data, while governments are enforcing privacy laws more strictly.
+A robust cyber insurance policy not only helps cover costs from an attack but also supports compliance with regulations such as GDPR, CCPA, and HIPAA.
+It offers both protection and peace of mind.

 What Cyber Insurance Typically Covers